 Since I wrote my last review of ExchangeZones not much has changed with the network.
 The membership is slightly lower, and the website looks exactly the same.
-I interviewed the founder this year, and learned that this network if very hands off.
+I interviewed the founder last year, and learned that this network is very hands off.
 They don’t intend to support the house swapping process beyond connecting exchangers with one another.

 Searching: The search is based on drop down menus that drill down on geography so you will always get the results you expect for a given city or town, though you do need to know the region of the country in which you can find that town.
 Be sure to use the filter for “Category” to only look at home exchange listings.
 Otherwise you will be including rentals, B&Bs and even real estate for sale (though there are no real estate listings at this time).
 There is an advanced search function that allows filtering on amenities and attractions as well as the number of guests that can be accommodated.

 The search does not have a filter for number of people who will be traveling for the listings (i.e. your house only has 1 bedroom and cannot accommodate a big family).
 There is no reverse search function to find people interested in visiting your home town.

 Listings: The search results return a list that just gives a brief overview of each individual house.
 Within each individual listing there is a map and descriptive information about the home.
 But many of the listings don’t include information about the family with whom you would be swapping making it impossible to eliminate people who would not fit in your house.
 This appears to be a discretionary field that lots of people didn’t fill out.

 This site offers the following variations on house swapping: